 Does NOT Having Integrated Graphics Affect CPU Performance?

 Let us look at Intel and AMD CPUs separately.

-With Intel, things are bit uniform in the sense that when it comes to sheer CPU performance, it is not impacted by whether the CPU feature an iGPU or not.
+With Intel, things are a bit uniform in that when it comes to sheer CPU performance.
+It is not impacted by whether the CPU features an iGPU.

-Take for instance, the Intel Core i7-12700K (CPU with iGPU) and its cousin Intel Core i7-12700KF (CPU WITHOUT iGPU), as far as the performance scores go, they are more or less the same.
+For instance, the Intel Core i7-12700K (CPU with iGPU) and its cousin Intel Core i7-12700KF (CPU WITHOUT iGPU), as far as the performance scores go, are more or less the same.

 So why does Intel have similar performing CPUs with and without iGPU?